 Adelaide Airport is located just 7km from the CBD and is easily accessible by taxi, Uber, hire car or bus.
 Please refer to the Adelaide Airport website for more information. https://www.adelaideairport.com.au/parking-transport/transport-options/

 Adelaide is easily accessible from all Australian airports by all major domestic airlines.
 Flight times from:

-- Sydney is just one hour and 10 minutes
+- Melbourne is just 1 hour and 20 minutes

-- Brisbane is just one hour and forty five minutes
+- Brisbane is two hours and forty minutes

 View the airlines access page for routes, airlines and more information.

 Adelaide is serviced by the world’s best international airlines including Qatar Airways, Singapore Airlines, Malaysia Airlines, China Southern Airlines, Emirates, Cathay Pacific, Air New Zealand, Jetstar International and Fiji Airways.